rdave12345678/fxop-md/readme.md

 ---

-### Key Features

-- **Multi-platform deployment**: Easily deploy to platforms such as Heroku, Koyeb, Render, Railway, Termux, and more.
-- **Customizable**: Modify bot settings, including session information and bot details, via environment variables.
-- **Scalable**: Ideal for personal or large-scale usage with worker-based deployments.

----

 ### Deployment Options

 Deploy the project to your preferred platform with just a few clicks using the links below: